freddan88/dev-scripts/README.md

 ###### Tested on:

 ###### Dependencies:
-_You need to have PHP and a Web Browser, se examples below:_
+_You need to have PHP and a Web Browser installed:_
 > Examples:
 - Browser: Google Chrome
 - Browser: Mozilla Firefox
 - PHP: Bundled in MAMP
 - PHP: Bundled in XAMP
-- PHP: PHP.net
+- PHP: From PHP.net

 ###### Installation:
 1 Download you extract the script from your terminal